pjebs/GAE-Toolkit-Go/sql/README.md

 **ISSUES**

-This library 'mostly' works.
-There are many issues which I don't have time to solve.
+This library seems to work 'okay'.
+There are some issues which I don't have time to solve.
 If you can solve it, let me know.

 The code is purely a 'quick-and-dirty' proof of concept.
 I attempted to make the api consistent with also using cloudSQL.
+It works as a **drop-in-replacement**.
 Hence the interface is not designed as well as it could be.
-(If you leave out the `req` in the `Open` function, your cloudsql code should work perfectly as before.)
+(If you leave out the `req` in the `Open` function, your previous cloudsql code should work perfectly as before.)

 Obviously this library should not have to worry about cloudSQL compatibility in the final version.